-In the US, one of the biggest economies in the world, worker’s productivity has increased by 1.7% in 2019, and that was the highest increase ratio during 9 (!) consecutive years, starting from 2010.
+In the US, one of the biggest economies in the world, worker productivity increased by 1.7% in 2019, which was the highest increase ratio in 9 (!) consecutive years, starting from 2010.
 Whether you like it or not, an ordinary person is productive for roughly 3 hours per day.
 So unless you can apply incentives from Dark Medieval (that we strongly hope will be a futile enterprise), you have to deal with that given productivity timeframe.

 What Is Productivity?

-10 Tips How To Be Productive At Work
+10 Tips For How To Be Productive At Work

 Either business owners or wage-earners shall consider these 180 fruitful minutes per day as a quest – not an obstacle.
 Determine factors that harm productivity and reduce these to a minimum.
 To start with, avoid three villainous time-killers:

 Operational routine is essential, but the more stakeholders are involved in decision-making or approval processes, the more time-consuming these ultimately result.